A company can’t succeed in today’s connected world without online marketing.

 - Reviews and posts about your business on other sites

 Before choosing the best online marketing channel mix for your business, consider the following factors in this 14-point checklist:

 - What is your primary business goal this year?

-- Can map out one to three of your biggest online marketing objectives that support that business goal?
+- Can you map out one to three of your most significant online marketing objectives that support that business goal?

 - Define your ideal customer avatar.

 - Where on the Internet does your customer spend most of their time?

 - What are your customer's most pressing needs and challenges?

 - What's your online marketing budget?
 How much can you afford to allocate to marketing via online channels?

 - What other resources do you have?
 Think of team, know-how, talents, and business culture.